fuzziqersoftware/newserv/README.md

     * `$where`: Show your current floor number and coordinates.
 Mainly useful for debugging.
     * `$qfread <field-name>` (non-proxy only): Show the value of a quest counter in your player data.
 The field names are defined in config.json.

+* Basic debugging commands (special permissions not required)
+    * `$whatobj` and `$whatene` (non-proxy only): Tells you what the closest object or enemy spawn point is to your position, along with its coordinates and object or enemy ID.
+The full definition is also printed to the server's log.
+    * `$qcheck <flag-num>` (non-proxy only): Show the value of a quest flag.
+If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
+    * `$qgread <flag-num>` (non-proxy only): Show the value of a quest counter ("global flag").
+    * `$sound <sound-id>`: Play the given sound (GC only).

-* Debugging commands
+* Restricted debugging commands (`$debug` permission required)
-    * `$debug`: Enable or disable debug.
+    * `$debug`: Enable debug mode.
 You need the DEBUG flag in your user account to use this command.
 Enabling debug does several things:
+        * You'll be able to use the rest of the commands in this section.
         * You'll see in-game messages from the server when you take some actions, like killing enemies, opening boxes, or flipping switches.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
-        * Most of the commands in this section are enabled.
-(A few of them are always enabled and don't require `$debug`.)
-    * `$whatobj` and `$whatene` (non-proxy only): Tells you what the closest object or enemy spawn point is to your position, along with its coordinates and object or enemy ID.
-The full definition is also printed to the server's log.
-These commands can be used without `$debug` enabled.
     * `$readmem <address>`: Read 4 bytes from the given address and show you the values.
     * `$writemem <address> <data>`: Write data to the given address.
 Data is not required to be any specific size.
     * `$nativecall <address> [arg1 ...]` (GC only): Call a native function on your client.
 Only arguments passed in registers are supported; calling functions that take many arguments is not supported.
     * `$quest <number>` (non-proxy only): Load a quest by quest number.
 Can be used to load battle or challenge quests with only one player present. `$debug` is not required for this command if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
-    * `$qcheck <flag-num>` (non-proxy only): Show the value of a quest flag.
-This command can be used without `$debug` enabled.
-If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a quest flag for everyone in the game.
 If you're in the lobby and on BB, set or clear the saved value of a quest flag in your character file.
-    * `$qgread <flag-num>` (non-proxy only): Show the value of a quest counter ("global flag").
-This command can be used without `$debug` enabled.
     * `$qgwrite <flag-num> <value>` (non-proxy only): Set the value of a quest counter ("global flag") for yourself.
     * `$qsync <reg-num> <value>`: Set a quest register's value for yourself only. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$qsyncall <reg-num> <value>`: Set a quest register's value for everyone in the game. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.